S-Sairam/S-Sairam.github.io/_posts/2025-11-03-sam-replication.md

 ### The promise of deep learning is often ahead of our understanding.
 To bridge that gap, I believe in deconstruction.

-A state-of-the-art paper presents an algorithm as a clean mathematical object.
+A state-of-the-art paper presents an algorithm as a clean, two-page mathematical object.
 But its true character is only revealed in the chaotic, 200-epoch firefight of training.
-I chose the ICLR 2021 SAM paper not just to implement it, but to inhabit that space, to understand the core principles of sharpness and generalization from the ground up by watching them unfold.
+I chose the ICLR 2021 SAM paper not just to implement it, but to inhabit that space—to understand the core principles of sharpness and generalization from the ground up by watching them unfold.

 My goal was a **clean-room replication**: to build the optimizer based solely on the paper's algorithmic description and force it to prove itself, with every step logged and publicly scrutinized.
 This transforms the exercise from mere implementation to genuine scientific validation.